Resources

 Short course and long course swims are different contexts, so ranking views should clearly state the course being used.

-Should parents compare children by name?
+Should swimmers be compared by name?

 Related resources

-See how this looks in a private parent dashboard.
+See how this looks in a private swimmer dashboard.

-PB Pathway helps parents track PBs, race results, standards context and private reports without public swimmer profiles or public child leaderboards.
+PB Pathway helps swimmers, swim families and support teams track PBs, race results, standards context and private reports without public swimmer profiles or public leaderboards.